 - a death certificate for the deceased worker.

 The Social Security Administration will also require a variety of other information from you.
 A list of questions you may be asked can be found here.
-A Social Security attorney, such as the attorneys at Disability Associates in Maryland, can help answer any questions you may have about the lump sum death benefit, as well as your eligibility.
+A Social Security attorney, such as the attorneys at Disability Associates in Maryland, can help answer any questions you may have.
 To learn more about how a Social Security advocate can help you, contact Disability Associates today.